ahmetugsuz/Finland_Bus_Routes_V2/README.md

 ### Key Features <a name="key-features"></a>

 1. **Real-Time Telemetry Data**: The service continuously collects real-time telemetry data from the mqtt.hsl.fi MQTT server.
-Telemetry data typically includes GPS coordinates, speed, and other relevant information about buses operating in Finland.
+Telemetry data typically includes GPS coordinates, speed, and other relevant information about buses operating in the Helsinki region.

 2. **Data Storage**: All collected telemetry data is efficiently stored in a MySQL database for easy retrieval and analysis.
 Historical data can be invaluable for various purposes, such as route optimization and performance analysis.